 According to Google, some forms of duplicate content are non-malicious.
 This means that the content is not deceptive or was not intentionally duplicated.
 This includes content in discussion forums, eCommerce websites, and printer-only versions of web pages.

-However, if Google realizes that you are publishing duplicate content with deceptive intent or as an attempt to manipulate search results, you will be penalized.
-In general, Google recommends that you avoid publishing duplicate content on your website and focus on publishing unique, high-quality content.
+While Google doesn’t deem duplicate content to be deceptive in origin, if Google realizes that you are publishing duplicate content with deceptive intent or as an attempt to manipulate search results, your SEO efforts will be negatively impacted.

-What Do Experts Say About Duplicate Content Penalty?
+What Do Experts Say About the Impact of Duplicate Content on SEO?

-John Mueller From Google: Duplicate Content Is Not a Negative Ranking Factor
+John Mueller From Google: Duplicate Content Is Not a Negative SEO Ranking Factor

 Instead of looking at the authenticity of the content, Google focuses more on search intent.
 This means that the search engine will more likely show content that best answers user queries.
 It doesn’t matter much if this content is original or duplicated.